OnBlockIO/evm-trading-contracts/readme.md

 Functionality is divided into parts (each responsible for the part of algorithm).

-GhostMarket Exchange is a smart contract decentralized exchange on the BSC blockchain.
+GhostMarket Exchange is a smart contract decentralized exchange.

 ## Tests